 This document contains information for the New Zealand Cabinet.
 It must be treated in confidence and handled in accordance with any security classification, or other endorsement.
 The information can only be released, including under the Official Information Act 1982, by persons with the appropriate authority.

 Health and Safety at Work Regulatory Reform: Protecting People Working with Plant and Structures and Doing Hazardous Work

 Portfolio Workplace Relations and Safety

-On 12 May 2021, the Cabinet Economic Development Committee:
+On 17 May 2021, following reference from the Cabinet Economic Development Committee (DEV), Cabinet: